Header image for Language Accessibility

 • Ensuring that Presenter View is available to all presenters: It is often useful to see some text in Presenter View while presenting, especially for those whose first language is not English.
 We will make sure that Presenter View is available to all presenters in all plenary and breakout sessions.

 • Mentorship program: This program aims to foster a collaborative learning environment between mentors and mentees to help mentees feel comfortable and confident in delivering their presentations in English.
 Mentees will receive support from mentors in structuring their presentations, improving visual design, use of English language, and preparing for their presentations.
 Mentors will develop their leadership skills in guiding others effectively.
-Please note that the implementation of this program is still subject to the availability of mentors.
 You can find the Mentorship Guidelines linked here.
-If you are interested in participating in this program as a mentor, please complete this form.
+If you are interested in participating in this program, please complete this form [mentee] or this form [mentor].
 Mentors will receive a certificate from the Society of Conservation Biology upon successful completion of the mentorship program.

-• Writefull Premium service: We offer free two-month subscription of the full Writefull Premium service to ICCB 2025 participants (up to 1,500 participants, subscription period April-June 2025).
+• Writefull Premium service: We are offering free two-month subscriptions of the full Writefull Premium service to ICCB 2025 participants (April - June 2025).
 Participants can use the service to proofread text in their presentations or for any other purpose.
+Writefull supports scientific writing with AI-based language suggestions, and is available in Microsoft Word, Overleaf and the browser.
+Once you have registered, you will receive the discount code in an email.
+You can also email us (ICCBteam@conbio.org) to ask for the code.

 Watch this space for more initiatives as they are confirmed.